AdamskiJakub/AdamskiJakub/README.md

 - 👋 Hi, I’m @AdamskiJakub
 - 👀 I’m interested in any kind of sport.
 Mostly Gym, kick boxing, volleyball.
 Also I'm a bartender.
 - 🌱 I’m currently learning HTML/CSS/JS/GIT/NODE
-- 📫 How to reach me.
-Maybe here.
+- 📫 How to reach me? porgenos32@wp.pl

 <!---
 AdamskiJakub/AdamskiJakub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.